Arclight12/TTS-MODEL/TSS-01.md

-Date- 14-07-2025
+Date: 14-07-2025

-Todays work:

-I tried to run two pre trained model from coqui-TTS library/Framework in google colab. when the input was given as text, both the model were able to output proper audio.However, when i gave phoneme as an input, it wasnt able to give proper output/audio.

-The reason being so:-

-1\.
+## Today's Work

+- Tested two pre-trained models (Tacotron and Glow-TTS) from the Coqui-TTS library in Google Colab.
+- Both models produced proper audio output when given text input.
+- When given phoneme input, the models failed to produce correct audio.

+## Findings

+1. **Model Training Data**:
    All the model are trained in different datasets for each library.
-So, for coqui-TTS library the tacotron and glow-TTS model as been trained with text as an input not phoneme.
-That's why when we give input as a text, it isnt able to properly recognise it and produce proper output.

-We are getting an output/audio.
-However, there are major flaws in the audio so produced.

-for example, when we gave input= how are you(in phoneme format).

-the output audio so produced spells each word seperatly.

-2\.
-The models are such that they internally undergo text to phoneme conversion.
-The grapheme to phoneme conversion(G2P).
-Therefore, when we give phoneme as an input it collides with the G2P and the natural process.
-This causes the whole conversion process to become more complex.
-Therefore the output so produced is not correct.

-Few other things to note are:-

-The phoneme format are of two type, they are IPA(International phonetic Association) and ARPAbet.The models from coqui-TTS only take the phoneme in ARPABET format.
+The Coqui-TTS models are trained with text input, not phonemes.
+As a result, they do not handle phoneme input well.
+When phonemes are provided, the output audio is flawed (e.g., words are spelled out separately).

+2. **Internal G2P Conversion**:
+   These models perform internal grapheme-to-phoneme (G2P) conversion.
+Supplying phonemes directly interferes with this process, leading to incorrect or unnatural audio output.

+3. **Phoneme Formats**:
+   - There are two main phoneme formats: IPA (International Phonetic Alphabet) and ARPAbet.
+   - Coqui-TTS models only accept phonemes in ARPAbet format.

+## Notes

+- Even though audio is generated from phoneme input, it is not natural or correct due to the reasons above.
+- Future work should consider the input requirements and internal processing of the models being used.